destiny-evidence/destiny-repository/README.md

 ```

 When first running, add the `--build` flag to build the application image.
 This can also be used to rebuild the image - not generally necessary as the code is mounted but is useful when things like Dockerfiles or uv dependencies change.

+Add `--log-level-cli info` to see logs from the app and worker containers alongside the test output.